follow-your-pose/follow-your-pose.github.io/README.md

-The webpage of our paper: ___FateZero: Fusing Attentions for Zero-shot Text-based Video Editing___.
+The webpage of our paper: ___Follow-Your-Pose : Pose-Guided Text-to-Video Generation using Pose-Free Videos___.

-Code is available at : https://github.com/ChenyangQiQi/FateZero
+Code is available at : https://github.com/mayuelala/FollowYourPose